Monthly Archives: March 2009

 Screening for Metabolic Side Effects of Atypical Antipsychotics

-Antenatal Use of Selective Serotonin Reuptake Inhibitors and QT Interval Prolongation in Newborns
+Antenatal Use of SSRIs and QT Interval Prolongation in Newborns

 We want to hear from you!